 Given that the fundamental characteristic of episodic memory is its rich contextual representation, the extent to which interference stemmed from context similarity can muddle a memory for a specific past event is a pivotal topic for investigation.
-With a few exceptions, most prior studies have employed tasks that demand mnemonic discrimination for singular items such as individual objects or scenes

-(reviewed in Yassa & Stark, 2011).
-Several fMRI studies have employed paradigms with complex stimuli such as foreground events and spatial background (Chadwick, Bonnici, & Maguire, 2014), city layouts using virtual environments (e.g., Kyle, Stokes, Lieberman, Hasan, & Ekstrom, 2015; Stokes, Kyle, & Ekstrom, 2015), or sequences of scenes (Berron et al., 2016), These studies offer evidence to suggest that the hippocampal neural representations carry event- or environment-specific information.
+With a few exceptions, most prior studies have employed tasks that demand mnemonic discrimination for singular items such as individual objects or scenes (reviewed in Yassa & Stark, 2011).
+Several fMRI studies have employed paradigms with complex stimuli such as foreground events and spatial background (Chadwick et al., 2014), city layouts using virtual environments (e.g., Kyle, Stokes, Lieberman, Hasan, & Ekstrom, 2015; Stokes, Kyle, & Ekstrom, 2015), or sequences of scenes (Berron et al., 2016), These studies offer evidence to suggest that the hippocampal neural representations carry event- or environment-specific information.
 However, these investigations have been only been conducted in young adults.
-In contrast to the human literature, the animal literature has largely examined mnemonic discrimination by testing behaviors dependent on contextual discrimination, with context similarity varied either parametrically (e.g., Leutgeb, Leutgeb, Moser, & Moser, 2007) or categorically (e.g., McHugh et al., 2007).
+In contrast to the human literature, the animal literature has largely examined mnemonic discrimination by testing behaviors dependent on contextual discrimination, with context similarity varied parametrically (e.g., Leutgeb, Leutgeb, Moser, & Moser, 2007) or categorically (e.g., McHugh et al., 2007).
 To our knowledge, mnemonic discrimination for contextual information has not been tested in children or older human adults.

 The goal of this experiment was to understand how context similarity impacted relational binding, and how these effects may vary as a function of age across the lifespan.
-Importantly, our empirical approach helped us make closer contact with studies of pattern separation in the rodent literature, in which behavioral tests require animals to discriminate between highly similar contexts that demand different behavioral responses (McHugh et al., 2007; reviewed in França, Bitencourt, Maximilla, Barros, & Monserrat, 2017; Hunsaker & Kesner, 2003).
+Importantly, our empirical approach helped us make closer contact with empirical paradigms of pattern separation in studies using rodents, which require the animals to elicit distinct behaviors contingent on discrimination of similar contexts (McHugh et al., 2007; reviewed in França, Bitencourt, Maximilla, Barros, & Monserrat, 2017; Hunsaker & Kesner, 2003).
 Similar to Experiment 1, we created a memory paradigm in which participants learned a series of AB-AC associations in two contexts.
 The critical manipulation was whether associations AB and AC were learned in two similar (e.g., two houses) or dissimilar contexts (e.g., a house and a park).
 Participants' abilities to correctly identify targets were contingent upon successful contextual discrimination between the two locations in which associations AB and AC were encountered.
 We reasoned that the demand for mnemonic discrimination would be greater for associations learned in similar contexts compared to those learned in dissimilar contexts.
-In addition, we asked how relational memory dependent on mnemonic discrimination for contexts improve in early childhood and decline with old age.
-We predicted that the greater demand on mnemonic discrimination would impede relational memory overall, and that the developmental course of relational memory may differ as a function of context discrimination demand.
+In addition, we asked how relational binding dependent on context discrimination improve in early childhood and decline with old age.